pact-foundation/pact.io/pact_broker/advanced_topics/webhooks/webhooks.md

 * `Consumer deploy job` - deploys consumer

 ### Provider CI
 * `Pact verification job` - runs pact verification tests, and publishes the verification results back to the broker.
 If your provider tests run quickly, you may choose to reuse your "normal" provider CI job, or you may choose to create a separate CI job that just executes the pact verifications.
 To speed things up even more, you can configure a custom pact verification task for your webhook, so that only the pact that has changed is verified.
-To do this, you can use webhook [template parameters][dynamic-variable-substitution] to pass the URL of the changed pact through to the CI, which can then pass it in to the custom verification task.
+To do this, you can use webhook [template parameters](../api_docs/webhooks.md#dynamic-variable-substitution) to pass the URL of the changed pact through to the CI, which can then pass it in to the custom verification task.
 See the pact verification configuration documentation for your language.

 * `Provider test job` - your normal provider pipeline.
 Runs unit tests, runs pact verification tests, publishes verification results.
 Typically, the pacts with `dev` and the `prod` tags would be verified during this job.